calebschoepp/nqq/list-post.md

 // delete returns nil because it modifies foo in place.
 Now foo = [1, 2, 4]
 ```

 Great work, users can now grow and shrink there lists as they wish.
-This concludes the semantics that we will be implementing in this post.
-A number of valuable list features have been left out for simplicities sake.
-These include, slicing lists `print foo[1:8];`, reverse indexing `print foo[-1];`, list type conversion (convert a string to a list etc.).
+This concludes the list semantics that we will be implementing in this post.
+Again for simplicities sake, a number of common list features have been left out.
+These include, slicing lists `print foo[1:8];`, reverse indexing `print foo[-1];`, and more.
 For more details on some of these items you can checkout the [challenges](#challenges) section

 # Building a Runtime